 Decisions regarding special medical procedures for young people (under the age of 18) with disabilities affecting their cognitive capacity continue to raise concerns regarding reproductive rights and sterilisation.
 In Victoria, these procedures are decided on application to the Family Court (generally by a parent or guardian) under the Family Law Act 1975 (Cth), having regard to the best interests of the child (s 67ZC).
 (For Family Court procedures, see Parental responsibilities and child support.)

 In 2004 the Commonwealth and state attorneys-general canvassed options for creating national consistency in decisions relating to sterilisation of minors with a decision-making disability.
 Each state government distributed a draft Bill for comment in late 2006.
 There was significant criticism of the Bill and the matter was returned to a further meeting of the attorneys-general Standing Committee in 2008, where the item was removed from the agenda.
-Concerned lobby groups are lobbying for the issue to be returned to the agenda and are seeking universal legislation to prohibit the sterilisation of any child, unless for life saving necessity.
+Lobby groups are lobbying for the issue to be returned to the agenda and are seeking universal legislation to prohibit the sterilisation of any child, unless for life saving necessity.

 It is, of course, important for all legal practitioners to be adequately instructed by their client.
 When working with clients who have a cognitive impairment, a conscious effort needs to be made to ensure that they are given ample support and opportunity to make informed decisions.
 Impairment may be permanent or sporadic as a result of an intellectual disability, some types of mental illness, acquired brain injury, dementia or the latter stages of an illness or disease, such as multiple sclerosis and HIV/AIDS related dementia.